In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 3. The Nurse LLM generates the next audio response: "Hi [Name], I see you're in pain..."

-Architecture: Shared state management
+Architecture: shared state management

 For simple transfers, passing strings (like symptom_summary) is enough.
 For complex systems, we need a Shared State Object that persists across the call.